 The Upper East Side is iconic for its landmarks, museums, and history.
-As one of the most affluent neighborhoods in the City, the historic architecture of the mansions and brownstones were once homes to the country’s wealthiest, such as the Rockefellers, Vanderbilts, and Carnegies.
-The neighborhood is stacked with landmarks: Central Park borders the Upper East Side to the east, along with a handful of New York City’s best museums, such as the Metropolitan Museum of Art.
+Known as one of the most affluent neighborhoods in NYC, the historic mansions and brownstones that made this area famous were once home to the country’s wealthiest, such as the Rockefellers, Vanderbilts, and Carnegies.
+The neighborhood is stacked with landmarks: Central Park borders the Upper East Side to the east, along with a handful of New York City’s best museums, including the Metropolitan Museum of Art.

-The neighborhood’s leafy avenues offer elite schools and world-class retailers and restaurants.
-Along Fifth Avenue, new construction of ultra-luxury skyscrapers has earned the road the nickname Billionaire’s Row.
+The neighborhood’s leafy avenues house elite schools and world-class retailers and restaurants.
+Along Fifth Avenue, the construction of ultra-luxury skyscrapers has led to the creation of the exclusive Billionaire’s Row, where some of NYC's most elite residents hang their hats.
 There are also several consulates located in the area, making the Upper East Side a prestigious neighborhood for those hoping to contribute to its great history.